uri-library-data-services/iassist-preview/content/blog/data-curation-profiles-toolkit.md

 +++
-The [Data Curation Profiles Toolkit](http://www.datacurationprofiles.org) enables librarians, archivists, and others to deepen their understanding of researchers\' practices and needs regarding research data.
+The [Data Curation Profiles Toolkit](http://www.datacurationprofiles.org) enables librarians, archivists, and others to deepen their understanding of researchers' practices and needs regarding research data.